inntran/git-benchmark-testdata/Menkib/pietistically/volitive.markdown

 It reminds me of days of		So what is is line
 Bo gloom and of light.
 Wh auor's unknown
-It still lifts my srits		And still makes me giggle
+It still lifts my srits		And still s me giggle
 And starts e day .
 Even now at I'm grown?

 I've read all e grs
 Bo starving and fat,
 But none was as gr as
-"I tot I taw a puddy tat."
+"I tot I taw a ddy tat."
 		-- Etta Stallings, "An O To Childhood"
-"Being disintegrated makes me ve-ry an-gry!" <huff, huff>
+"Being disintegrated s me ve-ry an-gry!" <huff, huff>
 Everybody likes a kidr, but nobody lends him money.
 		-- Arur Miller
 (fun NF (a c)